GoogleCloudPlatform/cloudml-samples/criteo_tft/README.md

 ## Criteo Sample

-Predict whether a given individual will click on a given advertisement.
+Predict how likely a person is to click on an advertisement.

 - - -